Azazel-Woodwind/Raspberry-Pi-Door-Entry/README.md

 ###### Pillow install:

- - If Pillow is not installed, run pip install Pillow.
+ - If Pillow is not installed, run `pip install Pillow`.
  - Pillow is a popular module that we use to load images.

 ###### Configuring emails: